If you've been charged with a crime in Harris County or a surrounding area, start protecting your rights and future right now.

 • If a vehicle occupant has been placed under arrest, law enforcement officers may search the vehicle to find items that may be relevant to the crime.

-• If officers suspect that the driver or occupants are carrying weapons, they may legally search the vehicle.
+• If officers suspect that the driver or occupants are carrying weapons, they can legally search the vehicle.

 • If the vehicle owner gives their consent, a police search of the vehicle becomes legal.